-Gobble Gobble.
-Thanksgiving is right around the corner and many of you will soon be prepping the old butter-ball for your friends and family.
-Thanksgiving turkey, like all meat and poultry, must be handled properly in order to avoid foodborne illnesses from affecting your holiday.
-Here’s how to properly prepare your turkey and keep your meal safe…
+Thanksgiving is here and many of us will soon prep the ol' butterball for your friends and family.
+Turkey, like all meat and poultry, must be handled properly to avoid foodborne illnesses.
+Here’s how to prepare your turkey for all to enjoy.

-There is nothing better than a fresh turkey on Thanksgiving Day accompanied with all the fixings.
-Can’t you almost smell the garlic and herbs wafting through your kitchen?
-Whether you dry-brine, deep-fry, or lather the bird in white wine and butter, the preliminary steps of turkey preparation are the same.
-One of the biggest issues facing poultry prep is the spread of pathogenic bacteria, such as Campylobacter and Salmonella that can cause foodborne illnesses.
-If you are not dressing or cooking your turkey properly, you are putting yourself and your fellow diners at risk!
+Whether you dry-brine, deep-fry or lather the bird in white wine and butter, the preliminary steps of turkey preparation are the same.
+One of the biggest issues facing poultry prep is the spread of pathogens like Campylobacter and Salmonella that can cause foodborne illnesses.

 You have two days from the purchase of a fresh turkey to get that bird in the oven!
-If you are starting with a fresh, or even a recently-thawed turkey, you may feel inclined to wash the meat before you begin your seasoning preparations.
+You may feel inclined to wash the meat before you begin your seasoning preparations.
 Resist the urge!

-If not properly maintained, cutting boards can harbor harmful bacteria.
-Cutting boards with nonporous surfaces, such as plastic, marble, glass, or pyro ceramic, are easier than wood to clean.
+Cutting boards with nonporous surfaces, such as plastic, marble, glass, or ceramic, are easier than wood to clean.
 The USDA Meat and Poultry Hotline recommends consumers use a nonporous surface for cutting raw meat and poultry.

 Temperature = 165°F